1806 Jan 5 Sophia was baptised at St. Andrews, Canterbury. Her parents

 her parents' home no.30 Young Street, Doncaster aged only 21 years.

-and Eleanor (below) all died within 30 days.
+and his sister Eleanor (below) all died within 30 days.

-death of Susannah (1859 Q4) she appears to have replaced her
+death of Susannah (1859 Q4) Eleanor appears to have replaced

 sister at the Wilkinson's home in Darlington.
 She later